abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Now, we are approaching the end of the chapter and you all know what that means --- a new category!

 Interchange law
 ---

+We've seen two ways to compose natural transformations: vertically (◦), like stacking squares, and horizontally (•), like composing their functors side-by-side.

 Four naturality squares, with an appropriate structure can be composed